privacyint/website-guides/guide-steps/pi-hole.md

 ![Fig. 9: Pi-hole installation summary](../images/Pihole/summary.png?raw=true)

-Click OK and Pi-hole is now installed on your device.
-To check the installation succeeded, open a web browser and go to <http://IP_ADDRESS/admin>, where `IP_ADDRESS` is the IPv4 address of your Pi-hole device (Fig. 8).
+Click OK to conclude the installation.
+To be sure the installation succeeded, open a web browser and go to <http://IP_ADDRESS/admin>, where `IP_ADDRESS` is the IPv4 address of your Pi-hole device (Fig. 8).
 Note that the
 <http://pihole/admin> only works **after** you setup your device to use the
 Pi-hole DNS server.
-Click on log-in and enter your password.
+Click on log-in and enter your (randomly-generated) password.
 You should now be in the Pi-hole admin panel (Fig. 10).

 ![Fig. 10: Pi-hole admin panel](../images/Pihole/admin.png?raw=true)